open-resources/dash_curriculum/tutorial/part1/chapter3.md

 ## 3.2 Layout

 So far, we've only organized our app **layout** in a `dbc.Container()` component without any further specifications.
 We've seen that this will place our app components sequentually in one single column.
-To change the layout of components we'll use the [dash-bootstrap-components](https://dash-bootstrap-components.opensource.faculty.ai/docs/components/layout) library layout components `dbc.Row()` and `dbc.Column()`.
+To change the layout of components we will use the [dash-bootstrap-components](https://dash-bootstrap-components.opensource.faculty.ai/docs/components/layout) library components `dbc.Row()` and `dbc.Column()`.

 Best practices when constructing your layout using **Dash Bootstrap Components**: